Information on this site is for the class of 2020. Information for the class of 2021 will be available May 2017.

 Residence hall, dormitory, the threshold of freedom — we’re not big on labels.
 What we care about most is creating an unparalleled residential housing experience where students can thrive socially and intellectually alongside their classmates within a safe and responsible environment.

 This is where the memories are made.
 Welcome to your new home.

-New students may be assigned to a single or a double room, based on your responses on the Housing and Dining Application.
+As a new student, you will be assigned to either a single, double or triple room, based on your response to the Housing and Dining Application.
 If you are assigned to a single room, information about other students assigned to singles in your hall will be sent to you.
 Single rooms are charged at the single rate.
 All students are eligible to request a room change in September if space becomes available.
-Wake Forest has a three-year residency requirement and is one of the few universities in the country that guarantees housing for eight semesters (for students in good standing).
-Students are required to live in campus housing their first three years unless they live with their parent or guardian in the Winston-Salem area.
+Watch a video on how to complete the Housing and Dining Application.

 Each residence hall room includes an extra-long twin bed (36″ by 80″), a dresser, and a desk and

 so there is no need to buy or rent a refrigerator.
 The microwave has a capacity of .6 cubic feet and a

 What to Bring